gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Tracked-Folders-JMESPath-filter-examples-gij-self-managed.md

 ## 3\.
 Starts with (exclude)

-The example below ONLY works for tracked folder integration; where it supports the `'fullPath'` field:
+The example below ONLY works for tracked folder integrations; where it supports the `'fullPath'` field:

 `[?!starts_with(fullPath, '/home/user/local/store/private-repos')]`